 Taxis in Costa Rica

-Taxis offer a good transportation option and are available in most large Costa Rican cities.
+Taxis are a good transportation option in Costa Rica and are available in most large cities.
 They are inexpensive but expats should be sure to always ask the driver to put the meter on when getting into the vehicle.
 Alternatively, if outside the capital city, agree on a fixed price before starting a journey.

 Official taxis in Costa Rica are red vehicles with a yellow triangle on the side.
 These taxis are regulated and required to use the meter.
-Expats should avoid taking any other kind of taxi because of the prevalence of ‘pirate’ taxis in many Costa Rican cities.
-These taxis are unlicensed and have been associated with criminal activities in the past.
+Unlicensed taxis are prevalent in many Costa Rican cities and expats should avoid taking taxis other than the official ones.

 Driving in Costa Rica

 Expats in Costa Rica are allowed to drive with their existing driving licence issued in their home country for the first three months, after which they’ll need to convert it to a local licence.
 The process can be complicated, so it’s best to get it done as soon as possible.

 Driving one’s own vehicle is a convenient way to get around Costa Rica, as it allows expats to explore far and wide and on their own time.
-However, those who decide to drive should do so with caution.
+That said, those who decide to drive should do so with caution.
 Road infrastructure in many parts of Costa Rica has been poorly developed.
 Roads are often unpaved and potholes are common.
 Streets tend to be incredibly narrow and signage isn't always clear.
-Local driving behaviour can be erratic, so it is important to be alert at all times and drive defensively.
+Local driving behaviour can be erratic, so it's important to be alert at all times and drive defensively.

 Domestic flights in Costa Rica

-By far the quickest and easiest way to travel in Costa Rica is by flight.
-However, domestic airlines tend to only service major tourist hubs, so the network is somewhat limited.
+By far the quickest and easiest way to travel in Costa Rica is by flight, but domestic airlines tend to only service major tourist hubs, so the network is somewhat limited.
 Expats travelling to these destinations will find that domestic flights are fairly cheap, especially when booking in advance.